A Complete Idiot's Guide to Cuba

 If a call is at the recipient's expense (and this is always the case when calling outside Cuba and the line is not international), you must always call through an operator.
 The other option is to have a cell phone.
 With a cell phone you can make international calls but they are quite expensive.
 Lately, Etecsa, the Cuban telecommunication company, proposes promotions, where when you recharge your cell phone line with a credit card through the internet, you receive a variable bonus and valuable internet plans.

 In Cuba the mobile data internet is the most widely used and, in less extent, the ADSL.
-Cuban mobile technology is based on the GSM system, SIM cards and is mostly prepaid.
-The TDMA system does not exist, while mobile data internet has been in place since 6 December 2018 and currently operates at 4G speed (although it does not yet reach all areas).
-In this page you can find an article entirely devoted to mobile data internet in Cuba.
+Cuban mobile technology is based on the GSM system, SIM cards, and is mostly prepaid.
+The TDMA system does not exist in Cuba.
+Mobile data internet is in place since December 6, 2018, and currently operates at 4G speed (although it does not yet reach all areas).
+In this page you can find an article entirely devoted to this.

-Etecsa (Empresa de Telecomunicaciones Cubana Sociedad Anónima) manages all telecommunications services in Cuba.
-At first, mobile services were provided by Cubacel and Cecom.
-Cecom no longer exists and Cubacel has since been merged with ETECSA although both retain their distinctive names.
-Before 2009 only people who had a foreign (and not Cuban) passport could have a cell phone line in their name, in fact they could have up to 3 lines.
-Today it is the other way around: only Cubans and residents can have a cell phone line in their name.
-Tourists must rent it.
-A line expires one year after the last recharge.
+Etecsa (Empresa de Telecomunicaciones Cubana Sociedad Anónima), manages all the telecommunications services in Cuba.
+But, at the beginning, cellphone mobile services were provided by Cubacel and Cecom companies.
+Cecom no longer exists and Cubacel was merged with ETECSA although both retain their distinctive names for some services.
+Before 2009, only people who had a foreign (and not Cuban), passport could have a cell phone line in their name, in fact they could have up to three lines.
+Today, it is the other way around: only Cubans and residents can have a cell phone line in their name, tourists must rent it.
+A line expires one year after the last top-up.

 The Internet in Cuba

 What kind of internet is suitable for a tourist?
 Surely wifi, but also mobile data, you just have to make an online recharge.
 Tourists generally do not have permanent Nauta wifi accounts, but most of the time they do not need them.
 Therefore it is advisable that they acquire their coupons in Etecsa centers or in hotels.
 Some hotels have their own internet connection or sell Nauta tickets that can only be used in those hotels.
+But these connections are usually slower than mobile data.
 The dial-up internet connection is practically not used anymore, as in most countries.

 Dressing in Cuba

-In Cuba the way of dressing is informal, due to the great heat that is most of the year.
+In Cuba, dressing is quite informal, due to the great heat most of the year.
 You have to choose cotton clothing and short sleeves.
 You can walk around in jeans, of course they are very hot if you are not used to it.
-For a foreigner it is preferable to walk around in light pants, skirts if you are a woman, shorts or sports suits (which are very comfortable in tropical climates because they are made for those who sweat and are hot).
+For a foreigner, it's typical to walk around in light pants, skirts if you are a woman, shorts or sports suits (which are very comfortable in tropical climates because they are made for those who sweat).
 But you also have to take into account that long pants protect from mosquitoes.
 Therefore, if you are in an area where there are mosquitoes (and there almost always are), it is preferable to try to cover your legs and feet, which is where mosquitoes prefer to bite.
-Remember that in Cuba there is a risk of dengue fever (which is a type of yellow fever) and other endemic viral diseases due to mosquitoes.
+Remember that in Cuba there is a risk of dengue fever (which is a type of yellow fever), and other endemic viral diseases due to mosquitoes.
 It is not very common to get sick, but precautions are never enough.
-If you come to Cuba in the dry season (November to April) you can bring something to keep you warm because during the sporadic cold fronts the temperature can drop to below 10 degrees Celsius.
+If you come to Cuba in the dry season (November to April) you can bring something to keep you warm because during the sporadic cold fronts, the temperature can drop to below 10 degrees Celsius.
 But generally, keep in mind that the climate in Cuba is tropical.

 What is the Best Season to Travel to Cuba?

-In Cuba there are two natural seasons, a "dry" and "fresh" one and a "damp" and "hot" one.
-Here the quotes really indicate a term between quotes because the climate in Cuba is never dry.
-In Cuba there is high humidity all year round.
+In Cuba there are two natural seasons, the first is "dry" and "fresh" and the second is "damp" and "hot" one.
+Here the quotes really indicate a term between quotes, because the climate in Cuba is never dry.
+There is high humidity all year round.
 But the dry season is less humid compared to the summer.
 The "winter" is characterized by little rain and the arrival of several cold fronts.
 In the summer (April-October) it is the opposite.
 Excessive heat leads to higher rainfall, turbidity, insistent, violent but short-lived rainfall.
-While in the period June-November is the hurricane season, halfway between the beginning and end of summer.
+While in the period June-November it's the hurricane season, halfway between the beginning and end of summer.
 There is always the possibility of one passing over Cuba.
 Fortunately the Cuban civil defense is very efficient, Cuba is prepared to face hurricanes, now more than ever, and, in their occurrence, tourists who are staying in high risk areas are always moved to safe places.

 Many prefer to come to Cuba in the fresh season.
-I also share this opinion but if you are a beach lover, if you love high temperatures and to brown under the sun, then summer is your choice.
+I also share this opinion, but if you are a beach lover, if you love high temperatures and to brown under the sun, then summer is the way to go.
 Let's say that winter is more suitable for general interest travel, while summer is an exclusively beach season.
 Cuba is always beautiful but its various manifestations depend on individual tastes and preferences.

 Electricity in Cuba

 The blackouts are now very frequent, but the tourism sector is well organized.
 Most hotels have their own power plant and so do some private homes.
 In addition, Cuba is already prepared to face electrical problems, perhaps more than other countries: they have many electrical plants that do not depend on oil, but on solar and other renewable energies.
-Despite of that, Cuba is crossing a severe energy shortage.
+Despite of that, Cuba is crossing a severe energy shortage, even if less in Havana, but not that less..

 Voltage Used in Cuba

-The voltage used in Cuba is 110 volts (and 220 for air conditioning), with American type outlets.
-Some hotels (such as the Melia chain hotels and others) use 220 volts and European plugs.
-If you come from a country that uses a different type of outlet and voltage, try to get adapters and transformers before you arrive in Cuba, because you will most likely have difficulty finding these things once you get there.
+The voltage used in Cuba is 110 volts (and 220 for air conditioning and some other equipment), with American type outlets.
+Some hotels (such as the Meliá chain and others) use 220 volts and European outlets.
+If you come from a country that uses a different type of outlets and voltages, try to get adapters and transformers before you arrive in Cuba, because you will most likely have difficulty finding these things once you get there.

 Shopping and Entertainments